realworldocaml/book/en/classes.md

 we also define an `open_display` function to open a graphical display and ensure that the Async scheduler is running.

-Now let's a new module that contains classes for making squares and circles.
+Now let's create a new module that contains classes for making squares and circles.
 We include an `on_click` method for adding event handlers to the shapes.

 ```frag
 ((typ ocaml)(name classes-async/verbose_shapes.ml)(part 0))